The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Disconnect Mapping

 Disconnecting will not be super exciting for Reaper.
-We have one Harvest Moon we can use in between each phase, and one Instant Harpe every 20 seconds from Egress.
-Outside of that, we will have to slidecast, which isn’t always possible.
+We have one Harvest Moon we can use between each phase and one Instant Harpe every 20 seconds from Egress.
+Outside of that, we will have to slidecast, which is not always possible.

-It is important to remember that you don’t have to use Ingress/Egress and go for the instant Harpe immediately.
+It is important to remember that you do not have to use Ingress/Egress and go for the instant Harpe immediately.
 A good example is Shiva’s Icelit Dragonsong.
 Here, melees will have to disconnect for upward of four GCDs, and will have to move quite a bit during one of those GCDs.
-What you can do here is hardcast two Harpes, before having the move to dodge your puddles, where you can Harvest Moon and then Ingress and instant cast Harpe to maintain uptime.
+What you can do here is hardcast two Harpes before having to move to dodge your puddles, then you can Harvest Moon and then Ingress and instant cast Harpe to maintain uptime.

 Plentiful Harvest and Guillotine also have some large ranges, and may also be used for disconnect optimization depending on the fight.
 This will require planning, otherwise you will lose a lot of potency.